pbek/QOwnNotes/webpage/src/getting-started/web-app.md

 ![QOwnNotes Web Application settings](/img/blog/web-application-settings.png "Setup communication to web application")

 Don't forget to **copy your secret token** from the QOwnNotes settings page to [app.qownnotes.org](https://app.qownnotes.org/) to be able to communicate with your local instance of QOwnNotes.
+You can also scan the token from the QR code with your phone in the web application.

 You can find the source code of the web application at [web-app on GitHub](https://github.com/qownnotes/web-app).